Sheepskins are fully machine washable and easy to dry at 30 degrees.

 - Set the washing machine at a low temperature – 30°C or lower.
-Your machine might have a WOOL setting, this will work well (sheepskins are literally made of wool).
+Your machine might have a WOOL setting which will work well (sheepskins are literally made of wool).

 - Use a small amount of Biological or Non-Biological Washing Powder (all work at this temperature).

 - Tumble Dry on a Low Heat to prevent the wool becoming distorted, again if your machine has a wool setting this should work well – don’t worry if not, just keep the temperature low.